Junna Tsukii: Karate

 Tsukii won the gold medal in the women's kumite 50 kg event of the 2022 World Games held in Birmingham, United States.
+She defeated Yorgelis Salazar of Venezuela in her gold medal match.
+In 2023, Tsukii competed in the women's 50 kg event at the 2022 Asian Games held in Hangzhou, China where she was eliminated in her first match.
+In the same month, she competed in the women's 50 kg event at the 2023 World Karate Championships held in Budapest, Hungary where she was eliminated in her second match.

+In June 2024, Tsukii announced that she was retiring from karate and will be moving to MMA.

+Mixed martial arts

+After her retirement from karate in 2024, Tsukii would transition to mixed martial arts.
+Tsukii fought Ruka Sakamoto in the women's 54 kilogram category at the 2024 Deep Jewels Summer Festival in Odaiba, Japan on August 31.

 Personal life

 Tsukii cannot speak Tagalog well and learned English while she was in Japan but found her education on the language inadequate which initially made her doubt herself if she is fit to represent the Philippines.
-She would learn how to sing Lupang Hinirang, the national anthem, when she first became a represantives of the country to compensate for her lack of fluency in Tagalog.
+She learned how to sing Lupang Hinirang, the national anthem, when she first became a representative of the country to compensate for her lack of fluency in Tagalog.

-She also manages her own YouTube channel were she holds karate web seminars.
+She also manages her own YouTube channel where she holds karate web seminars.